atomone-hub/govgen-validators/Gold-Raven-Application.md

 Validator Application - AtomOne

-## Validator Directory: Michael Frasinelli / Frasinelli Systems
+## Validator Directory: Gold Raven

 1) The name of your validator